Tag Archives: fitness fashion

 Golf

 The fabric of choice for women who golfed in the early part of the 20th century was tweed.
-Hmmm…sounds heavy.
+Hmm…sounds heavy.

 Tennis